starlingx/tools/README.rst

     repo init -u https://opendev.org/starlingx/manifest.git -m default.xml
     repo sync

-To generate cgcs-centos-repo
+To generate centos-repo
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The cgcs-centos-repo is a set of symbolic links to the packages in the
+The centos-repo is a set of symbolic links to the packages in the
 mirror and the mock configuration file.
 It is needed to create these
 links if this is the first build or the mirror has been updated.

 .. code-block:: bash

-    generate-cgcs-centos-repo.sh /import/mirrors/CentOS
+    generate-centos-repo.sh /import/mirrors/CentOS

 Where the argument to the script is the path of the mirror.